What it does

-Interval Management uses ADS-B In capabilities to precisely manage spacing between aircraft.
-Interval Management is a component of the future Trajectory Based Operations (TBO) vision, where air traffic controllers may opt to provide IM clearances to flights to manage their spacing intervals relative to other aircraft.
+Interval Management (IM) uses ADS-B In capabilities to precisely manage spacing between aircraft.
+IM is a component of the future Trajectory Based Operations (TBO) vision, where air traffic controllers may opt to provide IM clearances to flights to manage their spacing intervals relative to other aircraft.
 Flight-deck applications, like IM, can provide more precise spacing than ground-based decision support tools alone, providing greater TBO benefits.

-The avionics will include cockpit displays which will show surrounding traffic for situational awareness and provide speed guidance to help flight crews achieve and maintain an interval from a target aircraft, and can be used in en route or terminal airspace.
+The avionics include cockpit displays that show surrounding traffic for situational awareness and provide speed guidance to help flight crews achieve and maintain an interval from a target aircraft.
+IM operations can be used in en route and terminal airspace.

 - Consistent, low-variance spacing between aircraft leading to increases in arrival throughput